krisJ-08/warden-lex/README.md

 *Install also the Bison compiler for the semantics in the future*

-*Install the Flex in the root folder or the C: folder directly*
+*Install the Flex and C Compiler in the root folder or the C: folder directly*

     After installation, locate the installation folder called "GnuWin32" and open "bin" folder.